 - 2. Make sure the servo motor has been calibrated.
 Refer to Section 6.32 for more information. - 3.
-Touch Manual to set the controller in manual mode. - 4.
-Touch Open or Close to move the valve stems forward or back.
+Using the Control Mode buttons in the system header, place the controller in Disengaged mode. - 4.
+Touch the Open or Closed buttons in the Manual Control panel on the UltraSync-E Home screen to move the valve stems forward and back.